psylinux/internet-report/README.md

 */20 * * * * pi bash /tmp/internet_report/bin/speed_check.sh
 ````

-Do not check massively your speed.
-Allow SpeedClient servers free for other users, please.
+**Do not check massively your speed.
+Allow SpeedClient servers free for other users, please.**
-Many testings are not goods for your internet speed too.
+Many testings are not good for your internet speed too.
 I turn on each time that internet connection seems go too much slow.

 You can receive by email your daily internet speed report whenever you want with following command:
 ```bash